nyu-python-programming/course-material/content/etiquette.md

-Upload the attachment to a public web server, such as [i6](https://knowledge.kitchen/Transfer_files_to_the_i6_web_server), your own web server, or a cloud hosting service such as [Box.com](https://nyu.box.com/), Dropbox, or Google Drive, and just send us the link to it.
+Upload the attachment to a public web server, such as [i6](https://knowledge.kitchen/Transfer_files_to_the_i6_web_server), your own web server, or a cloud file hosting service such as [Box.com](https://nyu.box.com/), Dropbox, or Google Drive.
+Then include the link to the file in your message.

-Please make sure any link you send works before sending.
+Please make sure to verify that the link you are about to send works before sending.

 ## Assignments